The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-A balance transfer occurs when you move a balance from one credit card to another.
-This process typically takes about five to seven days.
-But word of warning: Some credit card issuers can take 14 or even 21 days to complete a balance transfer.
+A balance transfer occurs when you move a balance from one credit card to another, and this process typically takes about five to seven days.
+But a word of warning: Some credit card issuers can take 14 or even 21 days to complete a balance transfer.

 Here’s what you need to know about how long balance transfers usually take, as well as what to do if your transfer is taking longer than anticipated.

 How long does a balance transfer usually take?